argodeep/Book-Library-MS/README.md

 * add firebase config to `src\services\firebase\index.tsx`
 * add front end url to `src\.env`
 * add backend api to `src\services\axios\index.tsx`
-* To build the application `yarn test` Builds the app for production to the `build` folder.
+* To build the application `yarn build` Builds the app for production to the `build` folder.
 It correctly bundles React in production mode and optimizes the build for the best performance.

 Your app is ready to be deployed!